xxl4/me/source/resume/index.md

 - **Dates**: 2023 - Present

 - **Description**: HaoMai is grow up very quickly company that is a leading e-commerce platform.
 I am responsible for developing and maintaining web applications using Php, Laravel, Redis, MySQL, Es, JavaScript, HTML and CSS.
 I work closely with cross-functional teams to deliver high-quality software products.
 We are using Vue for front-end development and PHP for back-end development.
+We have USA, Europe, and China teams.
+We are using Github for version control and CI/CD pipelines for automated testing and deployment.
+We use Google GTM for tracking and monitoring.
+We have self-developed CRM, ERP, Ecommerce for our business.

 ### DevSecOps Engineer at Seceum